alephium/www/src/content/blog/2023-09-01_Alephium-Multisig-GUI-is-here--4b23bec7e2f/index.md

 description: 'The Alephium Toolkit: A Guide to Creating a Multisig Wallet'
 ---

-The Alephium Toolkit: A Guide to Creating a Multisig Wallet

----

 ### **Alephium Multisig GUI is here!**

 #### The Alephium Toolkit: A Guide to Creating a Multisig Wallet